 Open the door and load the wood the same as the high burn.
-Then partially close the door leaving it open around 4-8 inches for up to 5 minutes or until the wood is burning good.
-Close the door and reset the ACC if needed.
+Then partially close the door leaving it open around 4-8 inches for up to 5 minutes or until the wood is burning good then close the door.
 Let it burn for up to 20 minutes before setting the combustion air control to the desired setting.